 8. There it is!
 Your Valarm data is now a GIS layer.

 9. In the attribute table are all of your data values for each Valarm point.
-Zoom and play around with your Valarm dataset to your heart’s content.
+Zoom and play around with your Industrial IoT sensor dataset to your heart’s content.

-10. Bring in other GIS data such as vector shapefiles and raster digital elevation models (DEM).
+10. You can also bring in additional GIS data sets like vector shapefiles and raster digital elevation models (DEM).
 Below is an example with a DEM and other data from the Utah Automated Geographic Reference Center (AGRC).

 11. Visualize and analyze your data as much as you desire.
 Create your own custom maps, save what you like and share!
 Below is a screenshot with dominant vegetation polygons.
-Also try using Valarm with ArcGIS Online and let us know how Valarm works for you!
+Also try using Valarm with ArcGIS Online and let us know how Tools.Valarm.net is working for you.